DigiBP/Team-Moevenpick/README.md

 These pools represent different participants or entities involved in the process:

-**Pathology USZ:** A unit responsible for receiving, preparing, and distributing samples to various lab facilities, including the MTP lab, during the preanalytical stages.
+**Pathology USZ** A unit responsible for receiving, preparing, and distributing samples to various lab facilities, including the MTP lab, during the preanalytical stages.

-**MTP Labor USZ:** The central processing unit accountable for genetic analysis.
+**MTP Labor USZ** The central processing unit accountable for genetic analysis.

-**FMI (External Lab/Partner):** An external partner facility tasked with post-processing analysis data.
+**FMI (External Lab/Partner)** An external partner facility tasked with post-processing analysis data.

-**Oncology:** An internal client that sends samples and requests genetic analysis within USZ.
+**Oncology** An internal client that sends samples and requests genetic analysis within USZ.

-**External Customer:** An external client that places orders for genetic analysis from outside USZ.
+**External Customer** An external client that places orders for genetic analysis from outside USZ.
 Typically, a sample extraction kit is sent to them following the order announcement.

 ### Roles

-_Patient Management_ The patient management is responsible taking care of administrative task regarding lab work such as processing orders and checking the order contains all necessary information.
+**Patient Management** The patient management is responsible taking care of administrative task regarding lab work such as processing orders and checking the order contains all necessary information.

-_Accessioning_ The accessioning responsible is handling incoming samples including tasks such as registrate and check samples.
+**Accessioning** The accessioning responsible is handling incoming samples including tasks such as registrate and check samples.

-_Lab technician_ The lab technician is doing the actual work in the lab by processing the samples.
+**Lab technician** The lab technician is doing the actual work in the lab by processing the samples.

-_Bio informatics_ Runs algorithms on the sequenced data from the lab.
+**Bio informatics** Runs algorithms on the sequenced data from the lab.

-_Clinical Operations_ Responsible for correct creation of analytical reports that will be sent to the client.
+**Clinical Operations** Responsible for correct creation of analytical reports that will be sent to the client.

 ### Process Description